tingxu22/GuardReasoner/README.md

 ```

-To reproduce the training process of GuardReasoner, run the following code.
+To reproduce the training process of GuardReasoner, see [training pipeline](./train/README.md).

-1. TODO

 ## Acknowledgement